matt-harvey/git_curate/README.md

 This will step you through your local branches one at a time, asking you whether to keep or delete each branch in what should be a fairly self-explanatory fashion.
-Note the branch you are currently on will not be included in the list.
+Note the branch you are currently on will not be included in the list, as `git` does not allow you to delete the branch you're on.

+(Note the space after `git`—we have effectively added a subcommand to `git` just by installing a gem.
+When `git_curate` is installed, an executable is created called `git-curate`.
+In general, for any executable of the form _git-xyz_ in your `PATH`, `git` will automatically recognize _xyz_ as a subcommand, and will run that executable whenever that subcommand is invoked.)

 ## Development